watson/github-followers/README.md

 ## Todo

-- I should really use a template system!
-Maybe use React while we're at it
 - Index the worlds 100k Github most active users instead of only 10k
 - The design needs a lot of love